Member | Established: 1963 | Member since 1982

 SMO 1: Quality Assurance

-With direct responsibility for quality assurance (QA) reviews in Ghana, ICAG developed a Quality Assurance Monitoring (QAM) system that is managed by an Audit Quality Monitoring (AQM) Department.
+With direct authority for quality assurance (QA) reviews in Ghana, ICAG developed a Quality Assurance Monitoring (QAM) system that is managed by an Audit Quality Monitoring (AQM) Department.
 Subsequently, ICAG signed a twinning agreement with the Institute of Chartered Accountants of England and Wales to receive support in training its QA reviewers.
-While this agreement ended in September 2018, ICAG indicates that it has built up the capacity of reviewers and practitioners extensively over the last two years and seeking funding to further extend the partnership.
-ICAG has conducted full monitoring visits at 237 firms, 282 initial assessments, and 5 special engagement reviews of bank auditors all utilizing procedures that the institute states are in line with the SMO 1 requirements.
+While this agreement ended in September 2018, ICAG indicates that it has built up the capacity of reviewers and practitioners extensively over the last two years and is seeking funding to further extend the partnership.
+ICAG has conducted full monitoring visits at 303firms, 387 initial assessments, and second full monitoring visits of 40 firms.

-ICAG continues its ongoing efforts to raise awareness and educate its members about QA reviews and compliance with ISQC 1.
+ICAG continues its ongoing efforts to raise awareness and educate its members about QA reviews and compliance with relevant standards.
+The QAM team organized workshops on the ISQM 1 and 2 and the revised ISA 220 for all practitioners.
+The QAM team will continue to have workshops on the new and revised standards as and when necessary to ensure that all firms understand, document, and implement the standards.
 ICAG assists members to improve audit quality using the results of the practice reviews for CPD programming and offers training on the QA review procedures.
-Additionally, ICAG collaborated with PriceWaterHouseCoopers to produce a QA Review Manual, and includes courses on inspection procedures and ISQC 1 in its continuing professional development programs.

 -